There are many ways to approach a global market with your intellectual property (IP). You can start by answering six simple questions.

 - Apply separately to each country.

-- Apply under the Madrid Protocol.
+- Apply under the Madrid System.

-The Madrid Protocol provides a simplified process for international registration of trade marks.
+The Madrid System provides a simplified process for international registration of trade marks.
 You only have to lodge one application and pay one set of fees, rather than filing separate applications in each country.
 This saves you time and effort.

 In most cases, design applications will have to be filed in your country of interest directly.
 There are some differences in the legal requirements and terms of protection for designs around the world.
 We recommend that you seek advice from an IP professional before you file overseas.
 In some countries, unregistered designs can be protected without the need for registration.